 Intercourse begins with a man’s arousal because it relies on a man having an erection.
 Intercourse comes to an end with male orgasm and ejaculation because a man loses his erection.
 This is why male performance (the ability to become aroused and orgasm) is critical to heterosexual activity.
 Female performance has come to refer to women’s skill at providing male turn-ons.

 Men boast about sexual conquests as if women are objects rather than people with minds and choices.
 They laugh at women’s embarrassment or anger at being treated in this way.
-This male behaviour causes women to conclude that sex is an experience men gain from at women’s expense.
-This is why women demand respect.
+This male behaviour causes women to conclude that sex is an experience that men gain from at women’s expense.
+This is why women often demand respect.
 Men talk about “giving her one” as if it’s a form of punishment.
 The word bitch is used for female animals but when a man says to another man “You can be my bitch” he is reflecting the attitude of the dominant and penetrating male.
-Women are in some way violated or sullied by intercourse whereas men have won something.
+Women are sullied or violated by intercourse whereas men have proven themselves by winning something.
+These attitudes reflect a man’s assessment of his own physical superiority and his dominance over women in all the ways that are important to him.
+Of course, he has no respect for the qualities that women have but men lack.

 Bravado is a way of covering up embarrassment.
-Adults use euphemisms to imply a fashionable sexual sophistication while avoiding the need to be explicit.
-Movies use sound effects to imply off-screen sexual activity: a regular banging (of a bed against a wall) and a woman moaning.
-Men laugh at such innuendo but women are embarrassed.
-Women (and also men in the presence of women) refer politely to copulation as lovemaking.
+Adults use euphemisms to avoid being explicit.
+We don’t say a man impregnates a woman.
+We say a woman gets herself pregnant.
+The proactive male role is never explicitly referred to in everyday conversation.
+The result is that children grow up with no idea where babies come from.
+Men’s sexual references offend women, who prefer to avoid all direct references to intercourse.
+Movies use sound effects to imply off-screen sexual activity: a regular thumping (of a bed against a wall) and a woman moaning.
+Men laugh but women are embarrassed.

 There are many slang terms for intercourse, which are sexually explicit.
 Men talk about fucking, humping and banging which describe so succinctly the male urge to thrust into a vagina until ejaculation.
 Women are the people being humped or banged.
 Such terms offend women because they emphasise women’s role in providing an orifice to be penetrated.
 Shagging and screwing are used as more mutual terms, implying that a woman may be participating more proactively by assisting with penile stimulation.
-In an attempt at equality, women use fuck to describe this more proactive role.
+In an attempt at equality, women have recently starting using fuck to refer to the proactive female role of assisting with male arousal and penile stimulation.

 In species where there is a struggle before the female submits to coitus, the male must be physically dominant and capable of controlling the female.
 In the ultimate act it is the male which more often mounts in back of the female and makes the active pelvic thrusts which effect intromission.
 (Alfred Kinsey 1948)